 One of the things that many people worry about is what others think.
 You may worry about what others are thinking about you, your family, or what you are doing.
 It is very important that you not worry about these things.

 When you recognize that you are better off being who you truly are around everyone, you will conclude that it doesn't matter what other people think.
 It only matters what you think of yourself and that you are a good person.
-When you stop concerning yourself with the thoughts of others, it is easier to live worry-free.
+When you stop concerning yourself with the thoughts of others, it is easier to live a mostly worry-free life.

 They say patience is a virtue, but not everyone has patience.
 When you don't have much patience, it can cause you to be a worrier.
 You will discover that the less patience you have, the more you worry about things in the future.